Monday-healthy Key Biscayne dining options

 Miss Mui is a family owned and operated restaurant, serving Cantonese cuisine staples like special fried rice, BBQ Spare Ribs, but also lumpias, a Venezuelan-style spring roll and more.

-This Monday try their specialty, the Pekin Duck.
+This Monday our specialty, the Pekin Duck.
 Reputed to be the best in South Florida!

 Miss Mui is located in the Square Shopping Center at 260 Crandon Blvd.
 Suite 14, on Key Biscayne.
 To place an order, please call 305)-381-0694.
 Follow them on Instagram.
 Click here.